bulentgercek/bg-portfolio/README.md

 ## 1. Overview<a name="1"></a>

-This is my personal website Node.js development repository.
-The purpose of this website was not basically to have a portfolio site.
+This is full stack Node.js web app for my personal website.
+The purpose of this application was not basically to have a portfolio site.
 The aim was to develop my programming culture by trying many techniques while learning and to create a full study by bringing together the methods that you find closest to my vision.
 In this sense, it is a very educational and developmental study.